getodk/docs/docs/entities-intro.rst

 Can I use data from another system or an existing form's submissions as Entities?
 ----------------------------------------------------------------------------------

-Yes, you can add Entities to an existing Entity List by :ref:`uploading a CSV <central-entities-upload>` or :ref:`using the API <creating-entities>`.
+Yes, you can add Entities to an existing Entity List by :ref:`uploading a CSV <central-entities-upload>` or :doc:`using the API <central-api-entity-management>`.

 How do I use forms to create or update Entities?
 ------------------------------------------------